hlilab/savont/README.md

 ```

 > [!NOTE]
-> `--relabel` labels are applied in the same order as `--input-dirs`.
-Savont will warn loudly if duplicate sample names are detected.
+> Make sure to use `--relabel` if you have duplicate sample names.

 #### Merge outputs